webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 `cacheGroups` is an object where keys are the cache group names.
 All options from the ones listed above are possible: `chunks`, `minSize`, `minChunks`, `maxAsyncRequests`, `maxInitialRequests`, `name`.

-You can set `optimization.splitChunks.cacheGroups.default` to `false` to disable the default cache group.
+You can set `optimization.splitChunks.cacheGroups.default` to `false` to disable the default cache group, same for `vendors` cache group.

 The priority of the default groups are negative to allow any custom cache group to take higher priority (the default value is `0`).